rossmc/how-to-venia/how-to-articles/project-setup/index.md

 ```

 ### 2. Change the name of your Project
-Simply change the `name` of your project in [package.json] so that your dev server is named correctly.
+Change the `name` of your project in [package.json] so that your dev server is named correctly.

 ### 3. Update Enviroment Variables
-You can continue to use the publick Magento 2.3.1 backend & braintree credentials set in [.env] or you can update them to use your own by changing the properties for `MAGENTO_BACKEND_URL` and `BRAINTREE_TOKEN`.
+You can continue to use the public Magento 2.3.1 backend & braintree credentials set in [.env] or you can update them to use your own by changing the properties for `MAGENTO_BACKEND_URL` and `BRAINTREE_TOKEN`.

 See the PWA Studio docs on [Specify the Magento backend server] for more details.